DEFRA/delivery-group-governance/docs/assurance/other-assurance-types.md

 ## Cross-cutting technical services (CCTS)

-We are working with the CCTS assurance team to develop content for this area of assurance.
-We aim to update the model with this content in the next few weeks.
+The CCTS assurance team help service teams meet Defra standards.
+They support teams by:

+* engaging early to make sure teams are set up correctly from the start
+* tracking progress and providing advice if required
+* working with service assessors to provide a confidence level for each point of the service standard